Anastasia Island: History

-The island was part of a 10,000 acre land grant from the Spanish crown to the land dealer Jesse Fish, who established a plantation, El Vergel (The Orchard), and built his home there in 1763.
+The island was part of a 10,000-acre land grant from the Spanish crown to the land dealer Jesse Fish, who established a plantation, El Vergel (The Orchard), and built his home there in 1763.
 Fish planted orange groves on the property which produced fruit known as far away as London for its juiciness and sweetness.
 His production increased annually until 1776, when he shipped a total of 65,000 oranges from Florida.

 In 1792, Jesse Fish's son, Jesse Fish, Jr., purchased the tract, amounting to the whole of "St. Anastasia" island except certain lands marked off by officials as reserved, such as the King's Quarry.
 Sarah Fish, Jesse Fish, Jr.'s wife and heir, filed a claim that was reported to Congress in 1826 as valid by the commissioners for East Florida and the Secretary of State of the United States, and subsequently confirmed by an act of Congress on May 23, 1828.

+In 1896, two boys found an oddly shaped carcass on the beach, named the St. Augustine Monster.
+Long suspected to be the remains of some form of gigantic octopus and gaining the interest of cryptozoologists, analysis from 1995 and 2004 concluded it to be whale blubber.